1. Why is the ANU a smoke-free campus?

 People who currently smoke and have tried quitting before may feel that quitting doesn't work for them.
 Most people take several attempts before they quit successfully.
 We encourage you to keep trying and to learn from your attempts.
 The benefits of quitting smoking far outweigh the difficulties.
 If you can’t quit right now, setting a goal and using strategies to reduce your intake will still give benefit to you, the people around you and the environment, and will make a choice to quit in the future that much easier.

-If you choose to smoke, you need to go off campus to smoke.
+If you choose to smoke or vape, you need to go off campus to do so.
 Local HR Managers can provide advice to staff, managers and supervisors on arrangements regarding paid and unpaid breaks, in accordance with the ANU Enterprise Agreement 2017-2021 (ANU EA).

 The ANU Health Service or your local doctor can provide advice on medical options to help manage nicotine cravings, as well as smoking cessation (QUIT) Counselling.